rupalkhilari/genome-designer/server/data/README.md

 A project will NOT gain a commit whenever something happens (e.g. create, save, destroy).
 Commits happen with autosaving, which will be triggered by the client every few minutes when there are changes.

-Snapshots are just commits with a specific message.
+Snapshots are just commits with a specific message and message format so they can be filtered out from all the other commits.

 ### Format